Missing twins remembered 75 years on

 "It was the largest search that they had mounted in Wales at that time.

-"Six-hundred men - military; they had army, commandoes, Royal Air Force, bloodhounds, Anson planes - and they still failed to find the twins."
+"Six hundred men - military; they had army, commandoes, Royal Air Force, bloodhounds, Anson planes - and they still failed to find the twins."

 Senior police officers from Scotland Yard in London were called in after a second fruitless day of searching, and their focus was the mother, Audrey.